 The practice made reasonable adjustments for patients with disabilities.
-These included step free access, a hearing loop, a magnifying glass and accessible toilet with hand rails and a call bell.
+These included a portable ramp to access the premises, a hearing loop and an accessible toilet with hand rails.

 Staff said they could provide information in different formats and languages to meet individual patients' needs.
 They had access to interpreter/translation services which included British Sign Language and braille.